navazjm/butterscripts/README.md

 # 🧈 butterscripts

-A modular collection of scripts I use across my Debian setups — minimal, practical, and built to pair with [Butter Bean Linux](https://butterbeanlinux.com).
+A modular collection of scripts I use across my Debian setups — minimal and practical.
 These scripts automate installs, configure tools, apply theming, and tweak the system just how I like it.

-> Works great on Butter Bean Linux, but useful on any clean Debian install.

 ---